Bonfires

 How to prevent a smoke nuisance

-If you're thinking of having a bonfire, please be considerate to those around you and follow the guidelines below:
+If you're thinking of having a bonfire, please be considerate to those around you and follow these guidelines:

 If someone is causing a nuisance by lighting a bonfire you should first try to talk to them.
 They may be unaware that their activities are causing a problem and disturbing others.
 If there is a persistent nuisance that you are unable to resolve informally, you can report this using our online form: